Table Manners

 It’s now with the “what if’s”… well, I certainly don’t want The Savior seeing a messy room, how embarrassing!
 So, I always did my chores, and went the extra mile!
 I did learn how awesome a clean house is, especially if you’ve been in and seen a messy one!

-The list goes on, so much to process and take in but never a dull moment growing up, and I am grateful for many of the messages that my parents passed along my way, especially “manners”.
+The list goes on; so much to process and take in but never a dull moment growing up, and I am grateful for many of the messages that my parents passed along my way, especially “manners.”

-It was an exciting moment, I arrived after the class and it was like the teacher wanted to murder me with her eyes, her face said it all.
-That’s what I thought, then I looked at my boys and they looked back at me (a little red in the face) and I just knew that it wasn’t a pleasant experience for her.
-I looked back at her and felt obligated to ask “How did they do?”
-I looked at my oldest and he just shook his head, my younger son looked up and all around, oh no…
+It was an exciting moment.
+I arrived after the class, and it was like the teacher wanted to murder me with her eyes; her face said it all.
+That’s what I thought.
+Then I looked at my boys, and they looked back at me (a little red in the face), and I just knew that it wasn’t a pleasant experience for her.
+I looked back at her and felt obligated to ask, “How did they do?”
+I looked at my oldest, and he just shook his head; my younger son looked up and all around; oh no…

-She said “these are the worst students I’ve ever had, don’t bring them back!”
-I said, let’s go kids.
+She said, “These are the worst students I’ve ever had, don’t bring them back!”
+I said, let’s go, kids.

 I ran my martial arts school seems like forever, and my business has much to do with etiquette, like table manners.
 Etiquette in MA is like saying Yes sir, Yes mam’, No Sir, No mam’, please, thank you, May I, excuse me, pardon me, I’m sorry, accepting things with 2 hands, waiting your turn, showing respect, cleanliness, and discipline.